Genivia/ugrep/README.md

 Option `-z` of **ugrep** uses task parallelism to optimize file reading, decompression, and searching.

-In some cases we decided in favor of features and safety over performance.
-For example, **ugrep** considers files binary when containing invalid UTF encodings or a NUL (`\0`).
-GNU and BSD grep only check for NUL, which is faster but may lead to display problems on most terminals.

 For these tests, search results are piped to a `null` utility to eliminate terminal display overhead.
 Looking through the GNU grep source code revealed that GNU grep "cheats" when output is redirected to `/dev/null` by essentially